Lidar data analysis in R

 • Reading and visualizing point clouds in R

-o Importing LiDAR data and basic visualization techniques for exploring point clouds.
+Importing LiDAR data and applying basic visualization techniques for exploring point clouds.

 • Point cloud classification and normalization

-• Transition from point cloud to raster (DTM, DSM, CHM)
+• From point cloud to raster (DTM, DSM, CHM)

 • Individual tree detection and segmentation

-o Detecting individual trees within the point cloud and segmenting them for further analysis.
+Detecting individual trees within point clouds and segmenting them for further analysis.

-• Extracting forest/vegetation metrics at tree and pixel level
+• Extracting forest and vegetation metrics (tree and pixel level)

-o Applying ABA for forest structure modeling and analysis.
+Applying ABA for forest structure modelling and ecological analysis.

 • Forest structural heterogeneity with LiDAR data

-o Analysing forest/vegetation structural diversity and heterogeneity using LiDAR-derived metrics.
+Analysing vegetation structural diversity and heterogeneity using LiDAR-derived metrics.

 COst overview